 Is ketosis dangerous?

-For people without any chronic conditions and who are not pregnant, ketosis is not dangerous.
+For people without any chronic conditions and who are not pregnant, nutritional ketosis is not dangerous, as long as you have sufficient insulin in the body.

 A person can be in ketosis and not have dangerously high blood sugars, nor be in any grave danger.